lauragates1214/computer-science-fundamentals-c/README.md

 **Problem Set 2b: Bulbs**<br>
 *Converts user input message from text to binary using emoji art representing lightbulbs in on or off position*
 <br><br>
-Implementation details for my contribution to code:
+Implementation details for my contribution to code (wrote main function):
 - converts text into decimal numbers using ascii
 - converts decimal numbers into equivalent binary numbers
 - creates then reverses binary array to print emoji light/dark lightbulbs.